A Three-groups Non-local Model for Combining Heterogeneous Data Sources to Identify Genes Associated with Parkinson's Disease: Introduction

 \section{Introduction}

 A substantial portion of the risk of developing even so-called ``sporadic disease'' is attributable to genetic variants harbored by an individual.
 For this reason, huge genetic studies have investigated many major human diseases to uncover genetic variants that either directly cause or modify disease, first with the analysis of single nucleotide variants (SNVs), then whole exomes, and now, increasingly, whole genomes.
 Conventionally, the analysis of genomic data focused on genome-wide association studies (GWAS), which have been used to identify associations in a gene variant and disease incidence or progression to determine if a genetic variant is correlated with a disease phenotype \citep{Uffelmann_2021}.

-This is typically accomplished by performing a simple statistical test for association between a particular genetic variant and a disease, adjusting for multiple comparisons made across the genome.
-However, the variants identified in this way from GWAS studies of complex traits, such as human disease, usually explain only a small fraction of the known heritability, and the effect sizes of the variants themselves are typically small.
+However, the variants identified from GWAS of complex traits, such as human disease, usually explain only a small fraction of the known heritability, and the effect sizes of the variants themselves are typically small.
 Some of the missing heritability appears to arise from common variants whose effect sizes are too small to detect using GWAS, even when the sample size is large \citep{boyle-2017a}.

-Transforming genetic discoveries into advances in our understanding of pathogenesis and new treatments is a major unmet need.
-Whereas rare Mendelian diseases typically arise from mutations in specific genes, the risk of developing common diseases is believed to be a complex trait conferred by the cumulative effect of multiple genetic variants.
-Critically, the experiments required to functionally validate the role of a specific variant are resource intensive, and the number of potentially important variants that emerge from genetic studies vastly exceeds the capacity and resources available to evaluate them.
+Furthermore, the experiments required to functionally validate the role of a specific variant are resource intensive, and the number of potentially important variants that emerge from genetic studies vastly exceeds the capacity and resources available to evaluate them.